aditi-tyagi02/OraApps_task/README.md

 - List of events with title, date, location, and description.
 - Click an event to see its details.
 - Responsive design using Tailwind CSS.
+- Implemented dark mode to enhance the UI

 ## Setup Instructions
 1. Clone the repository: